Gain access to thousands of additional definitions and advanced search features—ad free! JOIN NOW

 His proposals were generally accepted as canonical.

 : of or relating to a clergyman who is a canon

 a canonical matrix

-Recent Examples of canonical from the Web
+Recent Examples on the Web

-These example sentences are selected automatically from various online news sources to reflect current usage of the word 'canonical'.
+These example sentences are selected automatically from various online news sources to reflect current usage of the word 'canonical.'
 Views expressed in the examples do not represent the opinion of Merriam-Webster or its editors.
 Send us feedback.

 : connected with or allowed by the laws of the Christian church

 : of or relating to the books that are considered to be part of a religion's official text

 : of or relating to the group of books, plays, poems, etc., that are traditionally considered to be very important

 See the full definition for canonical in the English Language Learners Dictionary